bentasker/Golang-SSH-Tarpit/README.md

 The latter can be achieved with

     iptables -t nat -A PREROUTING -p tcp --dport 22 -j REDIRECT --to-port 2222

+### Example Raspberry Pi Deployment

+The following steps can be used to deploy onto a Raspberry Pi running Raspbian

+    curl -fsSL https://get.docker.com -o get-docker.sh
+    sudo sh get-docker.sh
+    usermod -aG docker pi
+    logout
+    # log back in
+    docker run -d -p 2222:2222 --restart always bentasker12/go_ssh_tarpit:armv7 sudo iptables -t nat -A PREROUTING -p tcp --dport 22 -j REDIRECT --to-port 2222 sudo apt-get -y install iptables-persistent
+    sudo iptables-save > /etc/iptables/rules.v4

+You should be able to see the container running with `docker ls` and can use the name/ID from there to view logs with `docker logs`

 ----